OAT Physics Practice Test

 How Do I Schedule My Appointment to Take the OAT?

 In order to register for the OAT, you first need to apply for permission to take the test.
 You will do this through the OAT program itself.
-Once they verify that you are eligible to take the test, they will forward that information to the testing center and send you an email with instructions for scheduling an appointment.
+Once they verify that you are eligible to take the test, they will forward that information to the testing center and email you with instructions for scheduling an appointment.

 Once approved, you will have a six-month window in which to take the test.
 Schedule your appointment for any available date within this window.
 However, you should wait 24 hours after receiving the email to schedule your appointment to make sure that your testing center has received the eligibility information.
 You will also need to pay the $435 exam fee at the time of registration.